The Best 8 Day Northern Portugal Road Trip Itinerary

 WHERE TO STAY IN LISBON

 There are so many great, quaint neighborhoods in Lisbon.
-And depending on what you’re looking for, there are plenty of options from hotels to Airbnbs around the city.
-When I traveled to Lisbon, I stayed in two different Airbnbs, both which I would recommend.
+And depending on what you’re looking for, there are plenty of great hotel options to choose from.
+Here are my top hotel recommendations in Lisbon…

 Upon arrival into Lisbon, I recommend taking the day slowly in order to get used to the time change.
 Check into your apartment/hotel, change into something clean, and head out to explore the city!
 Depending on your time of arrival, I recommend seeing Lisbon and learning about the culture and history of Portugal by participating in a free walking tour with Lisbon Chill Out, a tour that focuses on sustainability and seeing sites more off the beaten path and less touristy.